tenbonks/nuTROLLA/README.md

 <br>
 This feature was a tricky one, as without stripe, I found it quite straight forward to implement, but I had issues with if stock were  to change between page loads.
 An example is if a product goes out of stock, and a user checks out with it in their bag just after, the payment would be proccessed by stripe and the user charged for items that are out of stock.
 I spent a fair amount of trial and error on this and in the end decided to take out the code that ammended stock levels, and the sections that would return a user back to the bag page and notify them of the stock issue.

+NOTE: I ended up implementing this feature so it has no effect on stock issues during checkout, it is purely visual element of the site. there are some visual bugs as a drawback though, for example a user can have an item which shows out of stock if they already had it in their bag before the stock ran out.
+This isn't ideal but since I had stock in the model I wanted to use it for something.
 </details>

 <details>